Daphne Lorraine Gum: Former Students

-Gum's former students include "Brenton", whose reunion with Gum in 2010 featured in the South Australian television programme, "Postcards", the late Michael Wooley (awarded the 2005 Distinguished Service Medal by CP Australia), and the late John Hickman, PhD whom Gum helped overcome profound cerebral palsy to obtain a PhD and a research post at Australian National University.
+Gum's former students include Brenton, whose reunion with Gum in 2010 featured in the South Australian television program, Postcards.
+Her students also included Michael Wooley (awarded the 2005 Distinguished Service Medal by CP Australia), and the late John Hickman, PhD whom Gum helped overcome profound cerebral palsy to obtain a PhD and a research post at Australian National University.

 Honours

 In 1960 Gum became a Member of the Order of the British Empire (MBE) in recognition of her work with children affected by cerebral palsy.
 In 1966 Gum was awarded the Order of Australia Medal for her services to education and in helping children with cerebral palsy.